 The Truth

-By O. Deng, TIWP Student The truth they will not want to hear isit might not be true, even if everyone around you is saying it is.The truth they don’t want to accept isif most of us continue to sit back, nothing will change.
-The truth that everyone ignores islooking the other way when someone is […]
+By Oriana, TIWP Student The truth they will not want to hear isit might not be true, even if everyone around you is saying it is.The truth they don’t want to accept isif most of us continue to sit back, nothing will change.
+The truth that everyone ignores islooking the other way when someone is being […]

 The Hunger